4lowtherabbit/4lowTheRabbit.github.io/blogs/2019/03/HighMemSite/index.md

         Addr     Size      Followed by
     15282118    1.3MB         153cc8d0 System.Byte[]
     ```

-6. Dump out the string objects by using the Method Table (mt) value in the first column of the System.String row above.
+6. Dump out the string objects by using its Method Table (MT) value.
+(MT values of types can be found in the first column of the above command's output.)

     ```
     !dumpheap -mt 7205eb40
     ```

     >Note: It takes time to dump out all of the string objects in a big dump file.
 Press CTRL+BREAK to stop, if you want.

     >Note: Use ``.logopen`` to let the debugger write its output to a disk file and then ``.logclose`` to close it.